XZiar/RayRenderer/README.md

 VS2017(`15.7`) needed.
 Windows SDK Target is `10.0.17134.0`. .Net Framework 4.7.1 needed for C# components.

 Some Utilities have `Makefile` inside are capable to be compiled on Linux, only tested on GCC 7.2.
 They can be built by execute [`build.sh`](build.sh) or use more powerful build system via [`build.py`](build.py) (python3).

+`ResoucePackager` cannot be compiled by GCC7.3/7.3.1 due to compiler bug with rapidjson, see Tencent/rapidjson#1338

 Several C++17 technic are taken, like STL-Containers(`string_view`, `any`, `optional`, `variant`), `constexpr-if`, structureed-binding, selection-statements-initializers, inline variables.